BlueDragonMC/Server/README.md

 This uses the `Dockerfile` in the current directory to make an image with the version string `"testing"`.

 Environment variables:
-`velocity_secret` - Your Velocity proxy forwarding secret (optional).
+`PUFFIN_VELOCITY_SECRET` - Your Velocity proxy forwarding secret (optional).
 If not specified, Mojang authentication will be enabled.
-`container_id` - The ID that the container uses to communicate with the Service.
+`PUFFIN_CONTAINER_ID` - The ID that the container uses to communicate with the Service.